Cindy012/final_project_ossw/README.md

 ## Files
 The following files are used to define the best model:
 * **final_project_cindy_ye_50231630.ipynb**
-   * In this file the best model is used to to
+   * In this file the best model is used to train and predict with training data.
 * **find_best_model.ipynb**
    * In this file is checked with classification methods models are the best in general.
 * **gridsearch_log_reg.ipynb**